osrf/gazebo_tutorials/physics_params/tutorial.md

     Three cases are shown in this video: the leftmost two spheres started with detaching mode, i.e. they are not in contact at the beginning of the simulation.
 The red sphere on the top starts falling due to gravity and forms a contact.
-In this case, no penetration would happen and therefore `min_depth=0.5` doesn't play any role here.
-In the second case, the two spheres start with a contact and a penetration depth of `0.7`, `min_depth=0` in this case.
+In this case no penetration would happen and therefore `min_depth=0.5` doesn't play any role here.
+In the second case the two spheres start with a contact and a penetration depth of `0.7`, `min_depth=0` in this case.
 Therefore, the simulation corrects the penetration depth of `0.7`.
 As for the third case, the two spheres start with a contact and a penetration depth of `0.7`, `min_depth=0.5`.
 Therefore, the